Advantages and Disadvantages of Using Arbitration Over a Court Trial

 Right to an Appeal: Ordinarily an appeal from an arbitration award is permitted only on one of five narrow grounds:

-- the arbitrator refused to postpone the hearing or hear evidence, or improperly conducted the hearing; or
+- The arbitrator refused to postpone the hearing or hear evidence, or improperly conducted the hearing

 Consequently, an award in an arbitration proceeding is rarely overturned, even if the evidence does not support the result.
 In a court trial, the losing party has a right to appeal to a higher court.
 The basis for the appeal can include alleged errors made by the trial judge as well as alleged mistakes made by the jury, including that the result is not supported by the evidence.